Cruise tourism presents an opportunity for Tairāwhiti to boost its local economy and raise its profile as a global tourism destination.

 Scheduled traffic management will be in place early morning during the season to keep everyone safe during the busy periods.

-Cruise ambassadors help to ensure our manuhiri feel welcome and have a great experience in Tairāwhiti.
+Cruise ambassadors help ensure our manuhiri feel welcome and have a great experience in Tairāwhiti.

 Register to volunteer during the cruise season.